 With well over 20 years experience as an advantage blackjack player I’ve actually become to good for my own good.
 I understand how to count cards, the hi low card counting math formula used to count cards and the basic principles of how to count cards in blackjack.

-I play the game of blackjack on a much higher level than professional card counters do.
-Reason being is that most card counters play blackjack with perfect strategy ~98% of the time using a Hi-Lo card counting method.
-This is the world’s current understanding of blackjack math and is supposed to be the best strategy to win at blackjack.
+I play the game of blackjack on a much higher level than even the top professional card counters do.
+Reason being is that most card counters play blackjack with nearly perfect strategy ~98% of the time using a Hi-Lo card counting method.
+This is the world’s current understanding of correct blackjack math and is supposed to be the best strategy to win at blackjack.

 I can consistently make moves that do not follow blackjack rules, which are statistically against the odds and are not advisable.
 Yet, the majority of the time I will succeed with odds defying decisions much more than I will lose and this is an anomaly.

 I’ve probably doubled down on about 50 or so hard 18 blackjack hands in my lifetime (most of them were this year, a handful were another time several years back) and I’ve pulled it off (not busted) at least 30 times.
 Its probably closer to 35 times that I succeeded when doubling down on a hard 18 out of 50 attempts.
 That might seem statistically impossible or at least statistically improbable to say the least using basic black jack strategy math, even if any type of running count is kept.

 The first hand out of the shoe I usually follow basic strategy since its the best mathematical option given that all of the cards remain in the shoe.
 No cards have yet to be dealt out to the players.
 No one has taken a hit or split their cards and everything else remain equal.
 In this scenario basic blackjack strategy does have the best odds statistically speaking so I will often follow it on the first hand out of the black jack shoe.